Merrick101/autovise/progress_tracker.md

 - ✔️ All acceptance criteria met
 - ✔️ Fully tested in browser with correct behavior and layout
 - ✔️ Fallback and tooltip logic implemented and functioning

 ---

+## Task 5 from EPIC 08: Bundles & Discount Pricing System

+**Status:** Complete

+**Summary:**
+All admin-side functionality for bundle management has been implemented and validated.
+Composition rules, dynamic price calculation, and inline product data (price/tier) are enforced through Django Admin logic.
+Frontend pricing is consistent across the bundle list and detail views.
+A foundational test suite has been prepared to validate all logic post-deployment, with Stripe-related tests deferred.

+**Key Actions:**
+- Bundle composition rules enforced (min items, uniqueness, Pro inclusion)
+- Dynamic subtotal and discount calculations displayed in admin and views
+- Inline admin controls show product tier and pricing
+- Tags are filterable and searchable in the admin
+- Frontend pricing is verified through functional tests
+- Test scaffolding covers all major validation logic and frontend consistency

+**Deferred (Post-Deployment):**
+- Tests for cart and checkout views (pending Stripe integration)
+- Full test automation for bundle creation via admin UI

+**Confirmation:**
+- ✔️ Admins can create, edit, and review bundles with all related data in one interface
+- ✔️ Tags are filterable in the list view and usable for bundle organization
+- ✔️ Discounted prices are clearly shown and match logic in the frontend
+- ✔️ Basic test framework is outlined for future testing phase

+---